Bozeman, Montana: 20th century

 In 1986, the 60 acre site of the Idaho Pole Co. on Rouse Avenue was designated a Superfund site and placed on the National Priorities List.
 Idaho Pole treated wood products with creosote and pentachlorophenol on the site between 1945 and 1997.

 The Museum of the Rockies was created in 1957 as the gift from Butte physician Caroline McGill and is a part of Montana State University and an affiliate institution of the Smithsonian.
 It is Montana's premier natural and cultural history museum and houses permanent exhibits on dinosaurs, geology and Montana history, as well as a planetarium and a living history farm.
 Paleontologist Jack Horner was the museum's first curator of paleontology and brought national notice to the museum for his fossil discoveries in the 1980s.

-Bozeman receives a steady influx of new residents and visitors in part due to its plentiful recreational activities such as fly fishing, hiking, whitewater kayaking, and mountain climbing.
-Additionally, Bozeman is a gateway community through which visitors pass on the way to Yellowstone National Park and its abundant wildlife and thermal features.
-The showcasing of spectacular scenery and the western way of life the area received from films set nearby, such as A River Runs Through It and The Horse Whisperer, have also served to draw people to the area.

 21st century

-In the past forty years, Bozeman has grown from the sixth- to the fourth-largest city in Montana.
-The area attracts new residents due to quality of life, scenery, and nearby recreation.
-In August 2010, Bozeman was selected by Outside as the best place to live in the west for skiing.
+From a rank of sixth in the early 1980s, Bozeman has grown to become the fourth largest city in Montana.

 Growth in the Gallatin Valley prompted the Gallatin Airport Authority in 2009 to expand the Gallatin Field Airport with two new gates, an expanded passenger screening area, and a third baggage carousel.
-Gallatin Field was subsequently renamed Bozeman Yellowstone International Airport.
+Subsequently, Gallatin Field was renamed Bozeman Yellowstone International Airport.

-Bozeman has been one of Montana's fastest growing cities from 1990 into the new millennium.
-At the rate of three percent, Bozeman could surpass Great Falls as Montana's third largest city by 2025.
+Bozeman has been one of Montana's fastest growing cities from 1990 into the new millennium, currently growing at a fluctuating rate of 2–3% annually.

+In 2009, a natural gas explosion on the 200 block of East Main Street destroyed five buildings housing several businesses including Boodles restaurant and the Montana Trails Gallery.
+The explosion, caused by a separation in an underground gas line, killed a 36-year-old gallery employee and the resulting fire burned for more than a day.

+That same year, city officials were criticized for requesting job applicants provide their user names and passwords to social networking sites.

+In 2021, it was reported that median home price in Bozeman were about 75% above the national median, while the median household income was 25% below the national median.

-Geography and climate
+Geography

 Bozeman is located at an elevation of 4820 ft.
 The Bridger Mountains are to the north-northeast, the Tobacco Root Mountains to the west-southwest, the Big Belt Mountains and Horseshoe Hills to the northwest, the Hyalite Peaks of the northern Gallatin Range to the south and the Spanish Peaks of the northern Madison Range to the south-southwest.
 Bozeman is east of the continental divide, and Interstate 90 passes through the city.
 It is 84 mi east of Butte, 125 mi west of Billings, and 93 mi north of Yellowstone National Park.

 According to the United States Census Bureau, the city has a total area of 19.15 sqmi, of which 19.12 sqmi is land and 0.03 sqmi is water.